wdolek/w4k-aspnetcore-correlator/README.md

 ## Validation of correlation ID

 It is possible to validate correlation ID value and prevent invalid value to spread.
 By default, validation is turned off.
-In order to turn validation on, implementation of `ICorrelationValidator` musth be registered.
+In order to turn validation on, implementation of `ICorrelationValidator` has to be registered.

 Correlator is shipped with lightweight validator, `CorrelationValueLengthValidator`, which decides whether received value is valid simply based on its length.